nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

 * The **interface class** in the other hand, is a very common term in Object Oriented Programming.
 It is used to define a set of methods that are used for a specific purpose.
-Think of it as a template, when a class implements an interface class, that class must follow this template and construct all the methods required by this interface class.
+Think of it as a template, when a class implements an interface class, that class must follow this template and construct all the required methods.

 To understand the interface class concept, let's look at an example below, where interface class is not used at first and